Skip to main content

 For autocompletion, diagnostics, and formatting in your editor, see Editor Setup.

-The fastest way to learn Gno is to run a chain on your own machine. gnodev boots a single-node devnet with hot reload, a built-in gnoweb UI, and a keybase whose accounts are pre-funded — no faucet, no genesis file, no peers to configure.
+The fastest way to learn Gno is to run a chain on your own machine. gnodev boots a local devnet with hot reload, a built-in web UI, and pre-funds accounts so you can deploy and call code right away.

-You'll write a small realm, run it through the local toolchain (gno fmt/lint/test), boot the chain, then sign a real transaction against it.
+You'll write a small realm, run it through the local toolchain, boot the chain, then call it with a real transaction.
 Everything in this section runs offline.

 gno mod init gno.land/r/myname/myrealm

-This writes a gnomod.toml in the current directory, declaring the package's on-chain path.
-Use gno.land/r/… for realms (stateful) or gno.land/p/… for pure packages (stateless — note that pure packages cannot import realms; see import rules).
+The gno line is the language version it targets.
+Use gno.land/r/… for realms (stateful) or gno.land/p/… for pure packages (stateless).
+Note that pure packages cannot import realms; see import rules.

-Then, add .gno files next to the freshly created gnomod.toml.
-We'll build a counter — a realm that stores a number and exposes a function to increment it:
+Add .gno files next to the freshly created gnomod.toml.
+We'll build a counter, a realm that stores a number and exposes a function to increment it:

 package myrealm